-Wow, What a difference a few days make.
+Wow, what a difference a few days can make.

 Dave wants to write this, so I have to let him because I am praising him all of the time…